OctopusDeploy/blog/blog/2023-04/live-updates-kubernetes-objects-deployments/index.md

 ### Step 5: Understanding the settings

-Now you've seen how the Kubernetes Object Status feature works, I'll revisit the configuration settings and explain how to configure them for your use case.
+Now you've seen how the Kubernetes Object Status feature works, I revisit the configuration settings and explain how to configure them for your use case.

 Whenever a new project is created, the Kubernetes Object Status option is enabled by default, **Check that Kubernetes objects are running successfully**.